-Translation:I will also learn how to read in French.
+Translation:I, too, will learn how to read in French.

 Note here, that the use of "тоже" means that somebody else is learning how to read in French, and that the speaker will also be doing the same.
 If one is learning something already and wants to say that they are also going to learn how to read in French, one would use "также" instead of "тоже".